riscv-steel/riscv-steel/docs/source/soc.md

   rvsteel_soc_instance (

   // I/O signals.
-For more information read the 'Input/output signals'
+For more information read the 'I/O signals'
-  // section of RISC-V Steel SoC Reference Guide
+  // section of RISC-V Steel SoC IP Reference Guide

   .clock                    (),  // Connect this pin to a clock source .reset                    (),  // Connect it to a reset switch/button.
 Reset is active-high.